MQasim-Zafar/Influencer_Marketing_Analytics_-Sentiment_Analysis/visualizations/README.md

 ## Model Errors

-MAE, MAD, MSE, RMSE for all models with and without emojis in a Radial chart (tighter fit indicates lower error)
+MAE, MAD, MSE, RMSE for all models with and without emojis in a Radial chart.
+Tighter fit indicates lower error so RoBERTa outperforms other models both with and without Emojis.

 ![Error Bar Plot](Plots/plot_3.png)
 ![Error Bar Plot](Plots/plot_6.png)